 As a well-equipped senior living community that also offers assisted living in Denver, Colorado, Belleview Suites at DTC provides a secure environment through its Connections Memory Care Program that assists residents with daily activities, continually monitors their healthcare statuses, and carefully manages their medications.
 We also serve a healthy diet.
 For instance, residents eat plant-centered food and hydrating beverages for breakfast, nutritious fruits and vegetables along with water throughout the day, and other brain-supporting foods for lunch and dinner such as seafood and meat.

-Our licensed nurse is available on-site 24 hours a day for any of their healthcare needs, and if emergencies arise, we offer ambulation and escort services.
+Our licensed nurse is able to meet most of their healthcare needs, and if emergencies arise, we offer ambulation and escort services.

 Does he or she have trouble managing everyday responsibilities?

 Alzheimer’s is especially known for interfering with short-term and procedural memory.
 If you notice that your loved one remembers numerous events from the past but continually forgets to pay bills or cannot find their way to familiar locations, we recommend that you investigate what is causing these changes with the help of medical professionals.
 If your family member already has a formal diagnosis, his or her doctor will likely recommend memory care as a helpful option.

 Due to Belleview’s personal check-ins throughout the day and help with chores, residents and their families can remain confident that they will not forgo any important tasks.